samruddhiupatil/spring-mvc-mockito/README.md

 RESTful Services with SpringMVC (tested with Mockito)
 =====================================================

-Sample project that covers the following concepts:
+project that covers the following concepts:

 * Spring-MVC
 * REST responses on Spring Controllers